RobyFerro/go-web-documentation/docs/service_container.md

 ### SingletonServices

-Serived defined in this container persist across every requests.
+Service defined in this container persist across every requests.
 This is dependency are generated only once and then reused.

 :::warning
 Every consumer of the service must be aware of the fact that the service is a singleton.